hwclass/client-side-currency-converter/README.md

 A sample app to be a challange for a company.

-It is developed basicly on Node.js platform with <a href="https://github.com/strongloop/express" target="_blank">Express</a> in the server-side, <a href="https://github.com/mauriciosoares/core.js" target="_blank">Core.js</a> in the client-side.
+It is developed basicly on Node.js platform with <a href="https://github.com/strongloop/express" target="_blank">Express</a> in the server-side, <a href="https://github.com/mauriciosoares/core.js" target="_blank">Core.js</a> in the client-side for publish / subscribe notification of custom events.

 <a href="http://www.freecurrencyconverterapi.com/" target="_blank">Free Currency Converter API</a> is used to fetch data.